wladwnt/CAN-Gateway/README.md

 **NEW!!!** Available now: CAN-Gateway on Olimex ESP32-EVB(-EA) board (with Eternet/LAN interface as alternative to WiFI)!
 [More Info here](/onOlimexBoard)

-**Coming soon!!!** Secure access to CAN-Gateway using the App over Internet (not only via local network as presently); secured by AES-256 encryption
+**NEW!!!** Secure access to CAN-Gateway using the App via Internet (not only via local WiFi/LAN network as before); secured by AES-256 GCM encryption.

 Fragen bitte an / questions please via: cangateway@gmx.de